Theoretical Vs Actual Food Cost Calculation

 Theoretical vs Actual Food Cost Calculation

-Food cost variance remains the most reliable diagnostic indicator for multi-unit restaurant profitability.
+Food cost variance is the most reliable diagnostic indicator for multi-unit restaurant profitability, and the gap between what a menu should have cost and what it actually cost is where margin quietly disappears.
 Theoretical food cost represents the mathematically ideal expenditure, derived from standardized recipes, mapped point-of-sale (POS) transactions, and engineered yield factors.
 Actual food cost reflects realized expenditure, captured through cycle counts, invoice reconciliation, and spoilage logs.
 The delta between these two values exposes operational leakage, portion drift, and procurement inefficiencies.
-For culinary managers and automation engineers, closing this gap requires a deterministic data pipeline that eliminates manual reconciliation, enforces schema consistency, and scales across distributed units.
+This section of the restaurant-menu.org food cost automation library documents the deterministic data pipeline — ingestion, calculation, variance classification, and observability — that closes that gap without manual reconciliation and scales across a distributed estate.
+It serves food tech developers who need vectorized calculation primitives, multi-unit operators who need location-accurate margins, and culinary managers who need to see how a recipe change moves cost.

 A production-ready food cost engine begins with normalized ingestion layers.
 POS transaction logs, recipe databases, vendor invoices, and physical inventory snapshots must converge into a unified analytical schema.
 Each unit’s data stream requires strict type casting, timezone alignment, and SKU-level harmonization.
-Ingested POS data drives the theoretical model by mapping sold menu items to their constituent ingredients.
+Ingested POS data drives the theoretical model by mapping sold menu items to their constituent ingredients — a resolution that depends on the POS taxonomy mapping layer established in the core architecture and cost mapping systems domain.
 Simultaneously, actual cost streams aggregate receiving reports, invoice line items, and cycle counts.
 The pipeline must enforce referential integrity between menu engineering tables and procurement catalogs before any calculation executes.

 Ingestion contracts should explicitly reject malformed records rather than silently coercing types.
-Using pandas, we establish a deterministic validation layer that locks down dtypes, normalizes timestamps to UTC, and validates foreign key relationships before downstream execution.
+Using pandas, we establish a deterministic validation layer that locks down dtypes, normalizes timestamps to UTC, and validates the columns downstream stages depend on before execution proceeds.
+Rows that fail are quarantined with a reason code rather than dropped, which keeps a single bad invoice line from corrupting an entire weekly close.

 import pandas as pd